 - Progressively Prettier: After the second game in the series.
 Prior to that, she was intentionally manly looking, even being voiced by a male.

-- Tomboy: Perhaps a Butch Lesbian who contrasts girly-girl Annie as well as cleaning herself up real good in her Gogetsuji Legends ending.
+- Tomboy: A very butch-looking woman who contrasts girly-girl Annie as well as cleaning herself up real good in her Gogetsuji Legends ending.

 Thin Nen/ChinnenA sleazy, corrupt monk, he only practiced the sacred arts to obtain mystic powers.
 A greedy man addicted to women and money, he does whatever necessary to get what he wants.
 He's a clear satire of pure, wise monks who have purged their desires.